cast-org/figuration/site/4.3/widgets/offcanvas.md

         <td><code>manual</code></td>
         <td>boolean</td>
         <td><code>false</code></td>
         <td>If the offcanvas should be triggered manually through method calls, not from clicking the trigger element.
-Closing a manual offcanvas will not autoamatically return focus to the trigger item when the offcanvas is hidden.</td>
+Closing a manual offcanvas will not automatically return focus to the trigger item when the offcanvas is hidden.</td>
       </tr>
     </tbody>
   </table>